Rabies – Serology

 Test Frequency and Turnaround Time (TAT)

-Turnaround time is up to 7 days from receipt by PHO laboratory.
+Turnaround time is up to 7 business days from receipt at PHO’s laboratory.

 Test Methods